Shopify/mobile-buy-sdk-ios/README.md

 ### Mutations [⤴](#table-of-contents)

 Semantically a GraphQL `mutation` operation is equivalent to a `PUT`, `POST` or `DELETE` RESTful call.
 A mutation is almost always accompanied by an input that represents values to be updated and a query to fetch fields of the updated resource.
 You can think of a `mutation` as a two-step operation where the resource is first modified, and then queried using the provided `query`.
 The second half of the operation is identical to a regular `query` request.

 With `Graph.Client` you can perform a mutation operation using:

 ```swift
 public func mutateGraphWith(_ mutation: Storefront.MutationQuery, retryHandler: RetryHandler<Storefront.Mutation>? = default, completionHandler: MutationCompletion) -> Task
 ```

-For example, let's take a look at how we can reset a customer's password using a recovery token:
+The following example shows how you can reset a customer's password using a recovery token:

 ```swift
 let customerID = GraphQL.ID(rawValue: "YSBjdXN0b21lciBpZA")